StephenHoover/Software-Installation/NvidiaDrivers.md

-# To Check if Cuda is available and what version is running before installing PyTorch
+# To check if Cuda is available and to check what version is running
 ## Run the following command in terminal

     nvidia-smi